-As indicated in the first section of this chapter, the intensive management of CIAT's cash position has become of critical importance to the Center's financial health. importance of cash management has become ever more apparent, a number of cash management policies and procedures have been developed and codified in the form of a policy statement by CIAT's Board on the management of financial resources.
-According to the Board's policy statement, "CIAT considers the management of its funds to be a profit center that can generate additional financial resources to be made available in furtherance of the Center's mandate."
-The statement outlines general guidelines regarding the investment of surplus amounts of cash, borrowing of financial resources, banking relations, and hedging of currencies, and establishes a procedure of consultations regarding special transactions (i.e., the debt swap proposal).
+Cash and investment management As indicated in the first section of this chapter, the intensive management of CIAT's cash position has become of critical importance to the Center's financial health As the importance of cash management has become ever more apparent, a number of cash management policies and procedures have been developed and codified in the form of a policy statement by CIAT's Board on the management of financial According to the Board's policy statement, considers the management of its funds to be a profit center that can generate additional financial resources to be made available in furtherance of the Center's mandate The statement outlines general guidelines regarding the investment of surplus amounts of cash, borrowing of financial resources, banking relations, and hedging of currencies, and establishes a procedure of consultations regarding special transactions (i e , the debt swap proposal)

-Prior to the formal adoption of this policy in mid-1989, CIAT's management had already begun to embark on a number of proactive cash management activities, including short-term investments in various different currencies, currency swaps, and currency hedging.
+Prior to the formal adoption of this policy in mid-1989, CIAT s management had already begun to embark on a number of proactive cash management activities, including short-term investments in various different currencies, currency swaps, and currency hedging.
 As discussed at the beginning of this chapter, CIAT has also been forced to negotiate and draw upon sizeable overdraft facilities and other unsecured lines of credit.
-In carrying out these various activities, CIAT has developed additional banking relationships both in Colombia and abroad, and is now able to manage demand and short-term investment accounts in as many as ten currencies using an on-line banking hookup with its principal bankers.
+In carrying out these various activities, CIAT has developed additional banking relationships both in Colombia and abroad, and is now able to manage demand and short-term investment accounts in as many as ten currencies using an on-line banking hookup with its principal bankers

-We are impressed with the proactive approach taken toward the management of financial resources at CIAT, and with the Board's endorsement of this approach.
-At the same time, we urge caution.
-Aggressive financial management is applauded while the results are positive, but may quickly be condemned as irresponsible when the tide turns.
-CIAT's experience to date has, fortunately, been quite positive.
-But an apparent loss in a forward transaction (which would of course be offset by a gain in the underlying transaction) is inevitable and is statistically as likely as an apparent currency gain (offset again by a loss in the underlying transaction).
-CIAT, its Board, and the CGIAR system must be prepared to fully protect the Center's financial management in the case of apparently adverse results.
-Other aspects of the management of financial resources also imply some degree of risk, and both CIAT's management and Board must recognize that risk is the inevitable price of a more proactive financial resource management.
-These working relationship with both CIAT's management and its internal auditor.
+We are impressed with the proactive approach taken toward the management of financial resources at CIAT, and with the Board's endorsement of this approach At the same time, we urge caution Aggressive financial management is applauded while the results are positive, but may quickly be condemned as irresponsible when the tide turns CIAT's experience to date has, fortunately, been quite But an apparent loss in a forward transaction (which would of course be offset by a gain in the underlying transaction) is inevitable and is statistically as likely as an apparent currency gain (offset again by a loss in the underlying transaction) CIAT, its Board, and the CGIAR system must be prepared to fully protect the Center's financial management in the apparently adverse results Other aspects of the case of management of financial resources also imply some degree of risk, and both CIAT s management and Board must recognize that risk is the inevitable price of a more proactive financial resource These risks must be closely monitored by the Audit and management Operations Committee of CIAT's Board